 Doenjang Jjigae (Soybean Paste Stew): The most iconic use of doenjang is in making Doenjang Jjigae.
 Create a hearty stew by combining doenjang with water or broth, adding tofu, vegetables, and sometimes meat or seafood.
 Simmer until the flavors meld, resulting in a rich and satisfying dish.

 Dipping Sauce: Mix doenjang with light soy sauce, sesame oil, and perhaps a bit of sugar to create a delightful dipping sauce.
-This sauce pairs well with grilled meats, vegetables, or dumplings, offering a savory and slightly sweet accompaniment.
+If you don’t have light soy around, you can use some light soy sauce alternatives to get the job done.

 Bibimbap Sauce: Enhance the sauce for bibimbap by incorporating doenjang along with gochujang (Korean red chili paste), sesame oil, and a hint of sugar.
 This flavorful combination adds complexity to the classic Korean mixed rice dish.